Adesoyin/DEC-Launchpad_Linux/README.md

 ## Data Ingestion and Pre-processing

-Data source: This is a csv file provided by the mentor for this project
+Data source: This is a csv file provided by the mentor for this project.\
 link: https://github.com/dataengineering-community/launchpad/blob/main/Linux/sales_data.csv

 A new file called sales_data.csv was created in the /data_pipeline/input directory.